kneeks/is-210-Final-Project/README.md

 ### User Stories

 As John the student, I want to find a roommate so that I can afford rent.
 I am looking for candidates in order to potentially be my roommate.
 I am up to my neck with working overtime and maintaining school grades.
 I would like to set up a system that would eliminate me from wasting time interviewing people that I would not seem fit.
-Epics

 ### Epics